happinessbaby/AutoGPT-Site-Creation/README.md

 ### what I want it to do for me
 #### create a functional webpage that uses OpenAI's LLM models for content creation
-#### give it access to this repository and have it push any code on demand
 #### extra: maintain the site and monitor the budget